coreos/fedora-coreos-tracker/Design.md

 Originally discussed in [#114](https://github.com/coreos/fedora-coreos-tracker/issues/114).

-We will not enable autologin on serial or VGA consoles by default, even on platforms (e.g. Azure, DigitalOcean, GCE, Packet) which provide authenticated console access.
+We will not enable autologin on serial or VGA consoles by default, even on platforms (e.g. Azure, DigitalOcean, GCP, Packet) which provide authenticated console access.
 Doing so would provide an access vector that could surprise users unfamiliar with their platform's console access mechanism and access control policy.
 For users who wish to use the console for debugging, we will provide documentation for using Ignition to enable autologin or to set a user password.